 About the solution

-The inventor came up with this device because she was frustrated by not finding a solution that could help her to predict her son Tejas’ seizures.
+The inventor came up with this device because she was frustrated with not finding a solution that could help her predict her son Tejas’ seizures.
 The boy has epilepsy since birth and often requires emergency medical care to bring his seizures under control.

-Rajlakshmi felt the need to have a solution that would give her enough lead time to rush her boy to a hospital at the fastest possible time, so that his life and wellbeing was not compromised.
+Rajlakshmi felt the need to have a solution that would give her enough lead time to rush her boy to a hospital at soon as possible, so that his life and wellbeing was not compromised.

 The inventor built her own company, TerraBlue XT, in order to manufacture and commercialize the product.

 “In my mind, it looked simple: If it is electrical signals or different signals from the body, we have the technology to capture it… So why is nobody doing it?
 If no one’s doing it, does it mean it’s not possible”, the mother explained.

 Rajlakshmi also launched a telemedicine platform, a system through which epileptic patients and their families can avail treatment and counselling through teleconference with prominent neurosurgeons and experts from different parts of the country.